MobileMining/ToS-Data-Mining/README.md

 Project to do some data analysising for the mobile game Tower of Saviors

-1. Working on scraper for card database
+1. Working on scraper for card database (nearly done)
+2. Categorize Skills

 TO DO:
+  - Look up Card's release year and put in CSV file
-  - Active Skill 2 to DB
+  - Add costumes to Index
   - Amels to DB
+  - Add Max Lvl/Skl stats
+  - Add Skills DB
+  - Possibly add Team Skill